Student Field Trips

 Student Field Trip Information form (pdf or webForm) - University faculty/staff conducting field trips must complete this form and submit a copy of it to the Office of Risk Management prior to departure.
 This form is required for all field trips with a destination more than 25 miles from Loyola University.

-Student Field Trip Roster (pdf) - A roster naming all trip participants must be kept on file in the sponsoring department's office for a period of two years for auditing purposes.
+Student Field Trip Roster (pdf or .xlsx) - A roster naming all trip participants must be kept on file in the sponsoring department's office for a period of two years for auditing purposes.
 Use this sample form if helpful.
 A roster is required for all field trips with a destination more than 25 miles from Loyola University.
 This form should be submitted to the Risk Management Office along with the Student Field Trip Information Form (above) for all trips with a destination more than 25 miles from Loyola University.

 Liability Waivers/Permission Forms - Hazardous optional activities may require liability waivers.
 Minors need parental permission to participate.
 Contact Risk Management (504 865-3141) for information on the development and use of such forms.